 An energizing DRM digital radio workshop “Unique Benefits for Your Needs” was conducted on March 6th during the ABU Digital Broadcasting Symposium (DBS) in Kuala Lumpur that attracted delegates from all over Asia.

 Delegates were particularly excited to experience a live DRM receiver prototype in USB dongle form attached to a hand-held tablet, enabling mobile DRM30 and DRM+ reception.
 The associated DRM radio app running on the tablet is available for Android, Windows and other platforms.
-It supports full DRM audio and multimedia decoding, including the latest MPEG xHE-AAC audio codec, the DRM Emergency Warning Feature (EWF), and all DRM data services such as Text Messages, Journaline on-demand advanced text and Slideshow images.
+It supports full DRM audio and multimedia decoding, including the latest MPEG xHE-AAC audio codec, the DRM Emergency Warning Functionality (EWF), and all DRM data services such as Text Messages, Journaline on-demand advanced text and Slideshow images.

 Participants were also very encouraged to learn about the commitment of the Indian electronics industry to push the development and manufacturing of affordable yet feature-rich digital radio receivers.
 This was the key result of the digital radio workshop conducted a week earlier in Delhi by CII – the Confederation of Indian Industry – together with the DRM Consortium and several industry partners.
 Development snapshots of first DRM receivers made-in-India were presented during the event.
 AIR representatives confirmed that they are currently in the process of rolling out DRM digital radio on their national network to provide additional radio services in FM quality to over 900 million people in India, once phase I is finalized later this year.
 Over 400 million listeners are already covered by DRM transmissions today.
 According to All India Radio simulcast transmissions should be maintained until 2016.
 During the DBS workshop John Abdnour (Nautel) updated delegates on the current stage of the AIR installation programme currently underway.
 Alexander Zink (Fraunhofer IIS) gave the latest receiver developments at the recent CII seminar.